 Near the famous double Vishnu is a stone depicting an additional incarnation of Vishnu, the half-man, half-lion Narasimha.
 In the northeast angle of the courtyard is an essential bas-relief that you might distinguish.
 It shows Vishnu riding on the back of Garuda and is typical for the image on the back of the Ten Rupees note of Nepal.

-After breakfast, drive to Pashupatinath Hindu Temple, 28 kilometers North-west of Nagarkot is the holiest of all the Shiva shrines in Nepal and is the abode of Lord Pashupatinath, the guardian spirit of Nepal.
+After breakfast, drive to Pashupatinath Hindu Temple, 28 kilometres northwest of Nagarkot, the holiest of all the Shiva shrines in Nepal.
+It is the abode of Lord Pashupatinath, the guardian spirit of Nepal.
 The temple of Pashupatinath is a sizeable double-roofed pagoda of brass and gilt; the gateway is plated with silver.
-It stands on the western bank of the Bagmati about five-kilometer northeast of Kathmandu and contains the sacred Linga of Lord Shiva.
+It stands on the western bank of the Bagmati about five-kilometre northeast of Kathmandu and contains the sacred Linga of Lord Shiva.

 Before the temple stands an enormous gift figure of the bull Nandi, the mount of Shiva, flanked by a golden trident.
-There is a crematorium outside the temple by the side of the vast but narrow river, and the wood environment is dotted with small monuments.
-On the occurrence of the yearly festival of Maha Shivaratri (February/March), the temple is visited by thousands of believers, including a large number of pilgrims from Nepal and India.
-The temple is also the site of several other festivals and rituals throughout the year.
+A crematorium is outside the temple by the side of the vast but narrow river, and the wood environment is dotted with small monuments.
+On the yearly festival of Maha Shivaratri (February/March), the temple is visited by thousands of believers, including many pilgrims from Nepal and India.
+The temple is also the site of several festivals and rituals.

 This can be supported on various promising dates and is also done annually on Dashain Purne (Full Moon at the time of Dashain) occurring on the Full Moon in September by the Bouddhanath Area Development Committee.
 Bouddhanath, the dome, is an added terrace with a remarkable 108 niches filled with stone sculptured deities of the Nyingmapa School’s pantheon.

-They replace the usual five Buddha shrines in defining the content of the Stupa-Mandala; these images were almost certainly commissioned all at once by Sakya Zangpo in the 16th century when the present Stupa was built or after that.
+They replace the usual five Buddha shrines in defining the content of the Stupa-Mandala; these images were almost certainly commissioned by Sakya Zangpo in the 16th century when the present Stupa was built.
 On top of the Stupa: Water, Ether, air, fire, and earth.

 It lies 10 KM west of Bouddhanath Stupa.
 It is two thousand years old, making it one of the world’s oldest and most glorious Buddhist charities.
 The Chaitys (Stupa), which forms the main structure, is composed of a solid hemisphere of brick and earth supporting a lofty conical spire capped by a panicle of gilt copper.
 Painted on the four-sided base of the spire are the all-seeing eyes of Lord Buddha.
 It stands on a hill, Stupa style.